 The prerequisite for admission to the Master of Science in Physics for Business Applications is a bachelor's degree in physics, chemistry, mathematics, engineering or related field.
 Applicants should have previous upper division course work in electricity and magnetism and quantum mechanics/modern physics.
 All applicants for admission must take the Graduate Record Examinations general test and are encouraged to take the Physics Subject Test.
 Transcripts of undergraduate records as well as transcripts of any graduate-level courses are required.
-The TOEFL is required of international students.
+The TOEFL is required of international students applying for a teaching assistanship and is strongly advised for those applying for admission only.
 Applicants may be admitted to the program at the beginning of fall or spring semester.